direct to content

 History

-On 1 April 1910, the last German cruiser with steam engine propulsion - named SMS Emden, after its sponsor city - entered the Kaiserliche Marine.
-The ship was assigned to the East Asian Station Tsingtao in Germany's Chinse Kiautschou colony, from where it would never return to the homeland.
+On April 1st 1910, the last German cruiser with steam engine propulsion - named SMS Emden, after its sponsor city - entered the Kaiserliche Marine (German Imperial Navy).
+The ship was assigned to the East Asian Station Tsingtao in Germany's Chinese Kiautschou colony, from where it would never return to the homeland.

 The ship's career during World War I was short, yet impressive.
-Under the command of Captain Karl von Müller, the Emden, disguised as the British HMS Yarmouth by means of a fake fourth smokestack, preyed on unescorted English merchant ships sailing the Indian Ocean.
-Its success caused a panicamong Allied shipping offices in the area.
-Insurance prices increased dramatically, allowing the SMS Emden to effectively shutdown the entirety of Indian Ocean shipping on its own.
-Increasing numbers of British, French and Russian cruisers were dispatched to hunt down the Emden, but Von Müller continually succeeded to elude them.
+Under the command of captain Karl von Müller, the Emden, disguised as the British HMS Yarmouth by means of a fake fourth smokestack, preyed on unescorted English merchant ships sailing the Indian Ocean.
+Its success caused a panic among Allied shipping agents in the area.
+Insurance prices increased dramatically, allowing the Emden to effectively shut down the Indian Ocean shipping on its own almost entirely.
+Increasing numbers of British, French and Russian cruisers were dispatched to hunt down the Emden, but von Müller continually succeeded to elude them.

-After being struck by over 100 shells, Von Müller beached the Emden on North Keeling island to avoid sinking.
-Sydney fired several more salvoes on the stranded ship, resulting in the loss of 131 German men.
+After being struck by over 100 shells, Von Müller beached the Emden on North Keeling island (part of the Australian Cocos Islands) to avoid sinking.
+The Sydney fired several more salvos on the stranded ship, resulting in the loss of 131 German crewmen.
 Müller and remainder of crew survived as prisoners of war.

 Description